About Us

 Mohamed began his path in sculpture and design while still in high school in Conakry, as an apprentice of Mamadi Magassouba.
 After high school he moved to nearby Dubreka to study Fine Arts at the Higher Institute of Arts in Guinea.
 Since graduation Mohamed has dedicated himself to the art of djembe, producing the iconic pieces that he has become known for, and we look forward to seeing the development of his art over the years to come.

-- Written by Tom Kondas
+- Tom Kondas

 TOM KONDAS

 Tom first began building drums in 1995, gaining knowledge and skills by traveling extensively throughout the United States and abroad to work with both African and Western drum makers.
-Early in his career he received training from Aboubacar Camara, former djembe player and drum maker for the national drum and dance group of Guinea, Ballet Africains; an experience that was important in defining his path.
+Early in his career, he received training from Aboubacar Camara, former djembe player and drum maker for the national drum and dance group of Guinea, Ballet Africains; an experience that was important in defining his path.
 In 2003 Tom first traveled to Guinea, West Africa, and by 2004 he had established his own drum making shop in Conakry.
 His goal was to make the finest quality instruments possible, so he assembled a team of the top carvers and builders - the same team that he has worked with side-by-side since 2003.

 In 2005 Tom joined forces with Magbana/Michael Markus in New York, to form Wula Drum.
 Through Wula, Tom and his team, including Mohamed Kaleb Sylla, continued to produce some of the highest quality djembes world had seen, until Tom and Mohamed took their next step together, leaving Wula to embark on their new venture, Koma Drum.